- What are the benefits of proper appliance disposal?

 What have RAD partners accomplished so far?

-From 2007 through 2018, RAD partners achieved emission reductions of more than 16 MMTCO2eq.
-Of this total, 60% can be attributed to recovering refrigerants, 32% to recovering foam-blowing agents, and 8% to recycling durable materials.
+From 2007 through 2019, RAD partners avoided emissions of more than 38 MMTCO2eq.
+Of this total, 27% can be attributed to recovering refrigerants, 15% to recovering foam-blowing agents, 4% to recycling durable materials, and 54% to removing old appliances from the grid.

 In addition, RAD’s utility partners ensure that old appliances being disposed of by one household do not get reused by other households on the grid.
 They have done this by offering cash for old appliances and/or rebates on the purchase of new ENERGY STAR® units, as part of demand-side management (DSM) programs aimed at reducing electricity use through energy efficiency and conservation.